unccd/Prais4-reporting-manual/SO5.md

 -	Year: indicate the year in which the financial transaction has been recorded;

 -	Provider of the funds: indicate the country or private institution that disbursed the funds.

-For SO5-2 indicate 'domestic' or the name of your country;
+-	Country name: For SO5-2 indicate the economic unit involved;

 -	Recipient/beneficiary: indicate the country/region that is the beneficiary of the funds.
 For SO5-1, if you are a recipient country, you can indicate the name of your country.
-For SO5-2 indicate 'domestic' or the name of your country;
+For SO5-2 indicate the economic unit involved as the destination of the transfer (collector/recipient/beneficiary of the payment);

 -	Channel: the channel is the first implementing entity of the project, initiative or activity.
-Select the category of entity from the drop-down list, or select “Other” and specify with free text;
+For SO5-2 indicate the geographic scope;

--	Title of project, initiative or activity, or other: indicate the title / short description of the initiative related to the amount disbursed;
+-	Title of project, initiative or activity, or other: indicate the title / short description of the initiative related to the amount disbursed or the name of the instrument;

 -	Amount USD: provide amounts disbursed in the reported year in USD (not in domestic or other currencies).
 Please apply the exchange rate to convert to USD if applicable;

+-	Amount: for SO5-2, provide amounts in domestic currency.
+Note that figures in the summary tables are provided in USD, applying exchange rates as provided in the SO5-2 ST sheet of the Excel file;

 -	Sector: indicate the macro sector selecting from the drop-down list or select other and specify the sector.
 We recommend using the suggestions from the drop-down list;

-Type of flow: use the drop-down list to choose the relevant type of flow.
+- Type of flow: use the drop-down list to choose the relevant type of flow.
 For SO5-1, indicate whether the flow is Official Development Assistance, non-export credit, Other Official Flow, officially supported export credits, private sector instrument; for SO5-2, indicate whether the flow is an expenditure, investment, revenue, borrowing or other; for SO5-3, indicate whether the flow is Private Development Finance, Private Foreign Direct Investment, other private flow at market terms;

 -	Financial instrument: use the drop-down list to choose the relevant financial instrument;

+-	Instrument category: for SO5-2 indicate the instrument type;

+-	Instrument type: for So5-2 indicate the detailed type of instrument;

 -	Type of support: indicate whether the objective of the project, initiative or activity is principal (main or exclusive objective is combating DLDD) or significant (other objectives are also pursued);

--	Amount of private resources USD: for SO5-1 and SO5-2, indicate the amount of private resources mobilized through the public financial intervention reported in the “Amount USD” column;
+-	Amount of private resources USD: for SO5-1 and SO5-2, indicate the amount of private resources mobilized through the public financial intervention reported in the “Amount USD” or “Amount” column.
+For SO5-3 indicate the amount in USD of the private transaction;

 -	Leveraging mechanism for private mobilization: use the drop-down list to choose the relevant leveraging mechanism for private mobilization, as explained in the relevant OECD DAC methodology;